qcode-software/qcode-tcl/doc/registration.md

 Validate
 --------

-`validate` is used to register a custom vlidation handler.
+`validate` is used to register a custom validation handler.

 These handlers are used to set up custom validation for a request.
 They come in useful when validation against the data model perhaps isn't possible or when a developer might want to validate some input differently.